-Each year, tens of millions of renters, homebuyers and homesellers move in the U.S., and with the recent real estate frenzy, this number is likely to increase in 2021.
-Americans in particular are considered to be highly mobile, with the average American moving once every five years.
+Each year, tens of millions of renters, homebuyers and homesellers move in the U.S. Americans in particular are considered to be highly mobile, with the average American moving once every five years.

 The “average American mover” is typically a couple between 18 and 34 years old with a child or two, but overall, the uprooting can be broken down this way: